 Mistakes to avoid

 When something doesn’t outline in the RFP, it’s up to the vendor to accomplish this task or not.
-Vendors don’t have to implement something that contract or RFP lack.
-If a vendor refuses to implement that contract, it’s absolutely legal.
-Be cautious, because this is a frequent and costly mistake of companies.
+Vendors have the legal right to accomplish only the steps included in the RFP project.
+Remember that because this is a frequent and costly mistake.